A second class Honours degree or equivalent (eg GPA of 3.0 or above) in a relevant subject. Professional experience may be taken into account.

 Months of entry

-This Masters programme in Biomedical Sciences offers research training for students intending to proceed to PhD.
+This Biomedical Sciences degree offers research training for students in order to gain all the required Biomedical Sience entry requirements to proceed to a PhD.
 It is largely based on individual research projects rather than coursework, and allows you to specialise in a particular area of study.

-- The programme provides training in a wide range of modern molecular biology techniques required to pursue a research career.
+- The Masters in Biomedical Science provides training in a wide range of modern molecular biology techniques required to pursue a research career.

 - You will gain valuable practical research experience by using the skills and techniques acquired during the programme to complete two extensive research projects.

-- If you are aiming to study for a higher degree, this programme is designed for you.
+- If you are aiming to study for a higher Biomedical Science degree , this programme is designed for you.